-- 1. Levels in this table are not necessarily the result of activity at RCM; - 2.
-All measurements are 15 minutes duration; and - 3.
-Due to technological issues, not all statistical results are available.
+- 1. Levels in this table are not necessarily the result of activity at RCM; and - 2.
+All measurements are 15 minutes duration.

 4.2 Rix's Creek North

 Noise levels generated by activity at RCN are shown in Table 4.2 and Table 4.3.
 Table 4.2 compares measured levels with $L{Aeq,15minute}$ impact assessment criteria.
 Criteria are then applied if weather conditions are in accordance with relevant limits.
 Discussion as to the noise sources responsible for these measured levels is provided in Section 5 of this report.